HttpRafa/atomic-cloud/docs/controller/installation/normal.md

 # Normal 🚧

 This page is currently a work in progress.

+For the latest releases and updates, please visit our [GitHub release page](https://github.com/HttpRafa/atomic-cloud/releases/).

 We’re actively working to provide accurate and useful content here.
-Please check back soon for updates
+Please check back soon for updates.